Patient professional reference

 - However, there are only limited long-term data on the safety and efficacy of ablation therapy for atrial fibrillation ablation.

-The National Institute for Health and Clinical Excellence (NICE) does not currently recommend percutaneous (non-thoracoscopic) epicardial catheter radiofrequency ablation for atrial fibrillation.
+The National Institute for Health and Care Excellence (NICE) does not currently recommend percutaneous (non-thoracoscopic) epicardial catheter radiofrequency ablation for atrial fibrillation.

-- Studies of radiofrequency ablation for the treatment of patients with typical atrial flutter and atrioventricular node-dependent supraventricular tachycardia report high efficacy rates and low rates of complications.
+- Studies of radiofrequency ablation for the treatment of patients with typical atrial flutter and atrioventricular node-dependent SVT report high efficacy rates and low rates of complications.

 - VTs associated with structural heart disease can be treated by catheter ablation but the success rate is much lower (about 50%).